-Damage from crash that left three seriously injured stuns shop owner
+Damage from Hastings crash that left three seriously injured stuns shop owner

 "There is no way any customers can go in the shop."

-Harris said the store is fully insured and hoped to be back open for business by Monday.
+Harris said the store is fully insured and she hopes to be open for business by Monday.

-A Fire and Emergency New Zealand spokeswoman said one person injured in the crash was trapped to the extent that it took roughly 45 minutes to free them from the time the first call came in about the crash.
+A FENZ spokeswoman said one person injured in the crash was trapped to the extent that it took roughly 45 minutes to free them from the time the first call came in about the crash.

 A Hawke's Bay District Health Board spokeswoman said on Wednesday afternoon a woman in her 20s, a man in his 30s and a woman in her 40s were in a serious condition at Hawke's Bay Hospital.